massage

 the healing power of touch

 Touch is the most primitive sense.
-It is the foundation of our relationship with the outer world and our sense of existing.
+It is the foundation of our relationship with our outer world and our sense of existing.
 It brings us to our senses in the present moment away from our thoughts and preoccupations.

-Massage therapy or self massage can be relaxing and a wonderful first aid.
+Massage or self massage can be relaxing and a wonderful first aid.
 But just seducing the body into relaxation does not bring such deep and lasting benefits as helping the body to experience itself and discover more comfortable and efficient ways of resting and moving.

 bilateral touch